-Electric scooters were relatively known to catch fire, because lithium batteries had little source.
-This problem has been solved in recent years, so the risk of an electric scooter catching fire has been significantly reduced.
-One of the main causes of electric scooter fires is battery failures.
-The catastrophic loss of part of a battery or battery cell can cause a fire.
+Electric scooters have been known to catch fire due to lithium battery issues in the past, but this problem has been largely solved in recent years.
+As a result, the risk of an electric scooter catching fire has been significantly reduced.
+However, battery failures remain one of the main causes of electric scooter fires.
+The catastrophic loss of part of a battery or battery cell can lead to a fire.

 The rush to take over the market by many manufacturers of two-wheeled electric vehicles is another factor that can lead to electric scooter fires.
 This rush may not allow for adequate time to be devoted to research and development, which can lead to dangerous consequences.
 A tragic example of this was seen in Harlem, where a 5-year-old girl and a 36-year-old woman were killed in an apartment fire caused by the lithium-ion battery of an electric bicycle or scooter.
 To prevent your electric scooter from catching fire, it is important to purchase all components, including the replacement charger, from the manufacturer.